JBW-byte/Cyberman-Dynamic-Foobar2000-Theme/README.md

 <br><br>

 ##
-implemented my own CD Spinner with Album Art or CD option, Volume Knob, and Artwork Blur panel.<br><br>
+implemented my own CD Spinner with Album Art or CD option, Volume Knob, and Artwork Blur panel.<br>
+if you disc image is non-transparent background it will show the hole image, no masking as yet.<br>
 my panels have right click options.<br><br>

 Includes Various scripts and additions that have been developed by many coders helping the community [Hydrogenaudio Foobar2000 Forum](https://hydrogenaudio.org/index.php?board=28.0)<br>